commaai/comma-steering-control/README.md

 ## Notes
 - All values from different messages are interpolated and synced to time `t`
 - In `torqued`, we assume that the gravity adjusted lateral acceleration has a linear dependence wrt. the steer command.
 We fit a Total-Least-Squares solution to obtain the factor.
-We also assume a error-dependant friction value (causes the hysteresis).
+We also assume an error-dependant friction value (causes the hysteresis).
 - Steering torque is normalized in openpilot (to get `steer`), and further rate limits are applied (to get `steerFiltered`). `steerFiltered` is the best input signal.
 - The `latAccelSteeringAngle` is computed using the vehicle model from openpilot (it uses `roll`).
 This is the best signal to predict as `latAccelLocalizer` can be quite noisy.
 - In reality (especially for some cars), the relationship is non-linear depending on vehicle speed, and is temporally correlated (there is a lag between the signals).